Trump administration pressures CDC to back detention of migrant children in border hotels amid coronavirus

 The situation involving the border hotels is similar to the standoff that occurred this spring when White House officials, seeking to implement sweeping emergency border controls, asked the CDC to produce a public health justification by saying the plan would stop the spread of the coronavirus across the border.
 CDC experts balked, and the justification was passed up to CDC Director Robert Redfield, a Trump appointee, who eventually signed it, according to a CDC official who spoke on the condition of anonymity to share internal deliberations.

-That action resulted in an public health order that has effectively allowed the Trump administration to waive standard immigration proceedings for protected groups, including minors, to implement rapid border “expulsions” known as Title 42 processing.
+That action resulted in a public health order that has effectively allowed the Trump administration to waive standard immigration proceedings for protected groups, including minors, to implement rapid border “expulsions” known as Title 42 processing.

 The CDC declined to comment.
 HHS spokeswoman Caitlin Oakley also declined to comment on matters that she said are in litigation.

-Immigrant advocates and rights groups have sued the government, arguing the expulsions violate legal protections for minors designed to prevent child trafficking and abuse.
+Immigrant advocates and rights groups have sued the government, arguing that the expulsions violate legal protections for minors designed to prevent child trafficking and abuse.

 Homeland Security officials have insisted the emergency measures are needed to prevent outbreaks inside Border Patrol stations, immigration jails and child shelters, where several outbreaks have occurred, as illegal immigration rose to a 13-month high last month.